Catalog number (Males)

 Mouse CD27+ T cells were detected in both WT C57BL/6 and homozygous B-hCD27 mice, while human CD27+ T cells were only detected in the homozygous B-hCD27 mice.
 This might be due to cross-recognition of hCD27 by anti-mCD27 antibodies.

 Fig 3.
-B-hCD27 mice were used for hCD27 antibody efficacy validation.
-Mouse colon cancer MC38 cells were subcutaneously transplanted into B-hCD27 heterozygous mice, and animals were grouped into control to treatment groups (n=5) when the tumor size is approximately 100 mm3.
-Anti-hCD27 antibody shows substantially inhibitory effects.
+Murine colon cancer MC38 cells were subcutaneously implanted into heterozygous B-hCD27 mice.
+Mice were divided into control and treatment groups (n=5) when the tumor size was approximately 100 mm3.
+Anti-hCD27 antibody significantly inhibited tumor growth in the heterozygous B-hCD27 mice, suggesting that B-hCD27 mouse model is an effective tool for in vivo hCD27 antibody efficacy studies.
 The average±SEM of tumor sizes are shown in the figure.
-B-hCD27 mice are effective tools for hCD27 antibody efficacy validation.